clojure-grimoire/grimoire/resources/1.5.0/clojure.java.javadoc/javadoc/docstring.md

-Opens a browser window displaying the javadoc for the argument.Tries *local-javadocs* first, then *remote-javadocs*.
+Opens a browser window displaying the javadoc for the argument.
+  Tries *local-javadocs* first, then *remote-javadocs*.